zgoodwin/skin_dev_rna_seq/README.md

 **DISCLAIMER:** This is unpublished data.
 As such, the gene names in the count data have been de-identified, and the original BAM files from which the gene counts were derived will not be provided.

-You can run the entire analysis as follows:
+You can run the entire analysis as follows (make to set your working directory in R to the "analysis" folder):
 ```
 # Run the analysis, produce text files with log-Fold change in gene expression
 #   in het/mut mice relative to wild-type mice over 5 developmental time points.